AlvaroGI/optimizing-cd-protocols/README.md

  - `run_cd.py`: runs many realizations of the simulation for a specific set of parameters.

 ### Files that generate the results shown in the paper:
 These files require some data to be generated in advance.
-The data can be generated locally or downloaded from our data repository (DOI still not available).
+The data can be generated locally or downloaded from our data repository (DOI: 10.4121/75ccbe86-76dd-4188-8c34-f6e012b1373a).
 If downloaded from the data repository, the data files must be placed in `\data-srs\avg\tree\`.

  - `MANUSCRIPT-noswaps.ipynb`: analysis of the performance metrics in the absence of swaps (analytical results).
 The file produces Figures 4, 10, and 11 from the paper.
  - `MANUSCRIPT-srs-tree.ipynb`: analysis of the performance of the SRS protocol in a (2,3)-tree.
 The file produces Figures 5, 7, 8, and 13 from the paper.